• Categories

 Becoming Digital

 Whether we want to peek at Brad and Angelina’s twins or carbon date Eva de Naharon, we can do so via digital technology.
-Nicholas Negroponte puts it quite simply: Everything that can be stored as bits will be stored as bits.
+Negroponte puts it quite simply: Everything that can be stored as bits will be stored as bits.
 Lack of resources, planning and understanding mean that in many parts of the developing world, most local knowledge can’t or won’t survive the transition.

 First election results